PhysikOnline/elearnin_new/backend/README.md

 # Todo

-- Figure out "close connection"
+- Figure out how to do a proper "close connection"
 - Find out, why there are SQL disconnecs after a few minutes